malaidev/Tutorials/lessons/lesson-2/README.md

 Comparing input with the image format: `[batch_size, height, width, channels]`, we can see the model will take a `96 x 96` grayscale image (because the channel is 1).
 The input image type is `u8`, i.e., all the values will lie between `[0, 255]`.
 The output is an array of size `[1, 1, 1, 3]`.

 ## Capability
 Now, we have got all the information about our model.
 We will start by setting our first **node** name as the image (you can change it to anything suitable to you) and will define  `capability` to `IMAGE` to take an image as input to our `rune`.
 We will set the output type to `u8` and dimensions to `[1, 96, 96, 1]` because, as we saw above, this is the format needed by our model.
-We will set our argument likewidth, height, and format of image in the `args` section.
+We will set our argument like width, height, and format of image in the `args` section.

 Basically, we process the data until we change it to the format needed by our model.
 In the later chapters, we will have to include some `proc-blocks` before our model node to change the input data to the format required by our model node.